werckme/werckmeister/manual.md

 Vision
 ------
 Consider the beauty of lead sheet music: you write a melody and some chords.
 Thats it.
-<br>Later you can tell your band (or whoever is crazy enough to play your music) in which style the piece has to be played.
+<br>Later you can tell your band in which style the piece has to be played.
 You can say, after 4 beats play it as a bossa nova or a blues or whatever.

 This is the idea behind Werckmeister.
 Of course it can not replace a band or a musician but it offers you a tool to write melodies and chords then you can define how to interpret the chords along your melody or even define your own interpretation templates.